Relaxation of weakly collisional plasma: continuous spectra, discrete eigenmodes, and the decay of echoes: Introduction

 We organize the paper as follows.
 In section~\ref{sec:lin_resp_theory}, we discuss the perturbative response theory of a weakly collisional plasma.
 In section~\ref{sec:lin_eq_solve}, we briefly sketch the solution of the linearized Boltzmann-Poisson equations assuming an LB collision operator.
 Section~\ref{sec:cont_resp} describes the detailed behaviour of the continuum response along with a complementary analysis using the Langevin formalism.
-We also discuss the impact of weak collisions on the observability of the plasma echo using a second order response theory.
-In section~\ref{sec:normal_modes}, we describe the normal mode response, and discuss the damping rates and oscillation frequencies of the various modes.
-In section~\ref{sec:combined_lin_resp}, we compute the complete linear response of a weakly collisional plasma, which is a temporal convolution of the continuum response and the normal mode response.
+In section~\ref{sec:normal_modes}, we describe the discrete mode response, and discuss the damping rates and oscillation frequencies of the various modes.
+In section~\ref{sec:combined_lin_resp}, we compute the complete linear response of a weakly collisional plasma, which is a temporal convolution of the continuum response and the discrete mode response.
+In Section~\ref{sec:echo}, using second-order response theory, we discuss the impact of weak collisions on the observability of the plasma echo in experiments, which is shown to be a manifestation of the continuum response.
 We summarize our findings and its possible implications for a variety of applications in section~\ref{sec:discussion_summary}.